Greensboro Estate Planning & Administration Attorneys

 - Simple and complex wills

 - Trust agreements for revocable and irrevocable trusts

 - Health care directives

 - Other asset transfer documents

 Sometimes, our loved ones have not planned for their disability or incapacity through trusts or powers of attorney for business affairs.
 Where incapacity of a loved one threatens his or her well-being and property, we can assist in the appointment of a guardian for the person or property of the person who is incapacitated.
 This means that a court-appointed guardian will handle the financial and personal affairs of the incapacitated person to the extent that such supervision is required to protect the minor or incapacitated person.
 Our attorneys can assist parties at all stages of this process.

 After death, the probate of the will or the administration of the deceased person's estate is often required to distribute the decedent's property in accordance with law.
 Our attorneys can advise and assist executors, trustees and personal representatives in gathering assets, accounting for estate expenses, preparing tax returns, the preparation and auditing of accounts, and the distribution of property to the heirs or beneficiaries of the decedent.
 We also represent heirs and devisees in litigation matters arising from wills, trusts, and the probate and administration of decedent's estates.

-To begin the process of estate planning, contact one of our attorneys today.
+To begin the process of estate planning, contact one of our estate lawyers Greensboro NC today.

 WE CAN HELP.
 GET STARTED HERE.